-Tamara Duker Freuman, MS, RD, and the author of The Bloated Belly Whisperer, says in order to reduce bloating, first we need to figure out why it’s happening.
+Tamara Duker Freuman, RD, the author of The Bloated Belly Whisperer, says in order to reduce bloating, first we need to figure out why it’s happening.
 “Bloating is not just one thing,” Duker Freuman says.
 “It could be caused by things going on in stomach or bowel, or it could be a physical distention.”
 This means your belly sticks out when you eat a big meal because of a malfunction in the nerves and muscles that control the abdominal wall.

-Duker Freuman says she usually breaks down bloating into three categories: Food babies, gas babies, or poop babies.
+Duker Freuman says she usually breaks down bloating into three categories: food babies, gas babies, or poop babies.
 If it’s a physical distention, it might take a more aggressive treatment like physical therapy.
 But for the other two kinds of bloating — gas and poop babies in the stomach and bowel — there are daily routine changes you can make to get rid of the bloat that’s bumming you out.

 Reduce salt intake

-“Limit very salty overly processed foods to help eliminate bloat,” says Keri Gans, MS, RDN, and author of The Small Change Diet “Also be aware [of what you're eating when] dining out, especially with Chinese or Japanese food, which can be rather high in sodium.”
+“Limit very salty overly processed foods to help eliminate bloat,” says Keri Gans, RDN, and author of The Small Change Diet “Also be aware [of what you're eating when] dining out, especially with Chinese or Japanese food, which can be rather high in sodium.”

 Gans says you can also try foods that may help eliminate excess water.
 “Asparagus and watermelon may help, also potassium rich foods such as sweet potatoes and bananas,” Gans says.